 Vermont has been a popular beer destination since the mid-90s and is home to over 60 breweries as of 2021.

 The state has been regarded as having its own IPA (Indian pale ale) revolution.
 It is also famous as the place where award-winning Magic Hat’s #9 and The Alchemist’s Heady Topper beers were born.

-But did you know that hard cider was the drink of choice in Vermont before the Prohibition?
+But did you know that hard cider was the drink of choice in Vermont before Prohibition?

-Colonists were known to make large quantities of hard cider to preserve their harvest.
-But by the 1933 Federal Prohibition came to an end, beer became the drink of choice and left cider to the history books.
+Colonists were known to make large quantities of hard cider to preserve their apple harvest.
+But by the time Federal Prohibition came to an end, beer had become the drink of choice and cider was all but forgotten.

 However, by the start of the 21st century, winemakers began reviving the art of cider-making on the down low.
-Vermont-based Vermont Cider Co. launched Woodchuck in 1991 with the company spending a ton of effort and about 20 years encouraging people to try hard cider at beer festivals, wine tasting, and other brewing events.
+Vermont-based Vermont Cider Company launched Woodchuck in 1991 with the company spending a ton of effort and around 20 years encouraging people to try hard cider at beer festivals, wine tastings, and other brewing events.

-And then finally… the craft cider boom of the early 2010s happened and Woodchuck singlehandedly brought Vermont cider back to the map, paving the way for other smaller cideries in Vermont.
+More recently, the craft cider boom of the early 2010s happened and Woodchuck singlehandedly put Vermont cider back to the map, paving the way for other smaller cideries in Vermont.